UniformCSS/docs/docs/special-utilities/gutter.md

 ## Disabling Gutter

-To disable this special utility, simply pass in the `gutter` properties to the `excludes` setting in your Uniform configuration.
+To disable this special utility, simply pass in the `gutter` properties to the `excludes` setting in your configuration.

 ```scss
 @use "uniform" as * with (